noah-blockchain/ark-wallet/README.md

 ```

 ## Configurate node connection
-You can configure the node configuration in the file
+You can configure the node in the file
 ```
 /app/.env.example
 ```